shenweiliu/ngex-mydatepicker/README.md

 ## Details and Use Cases

 The original [angular-mydatepicker](https://github.com/kekeh/angular-mydatepicker) and its [Wiki section](https://github.com/kekeh/angular-mydatepicker/wiki) provide full documents for how to set up and use the datepicker tool in Angular applications.
-Those documents are still valid for, and should work the same as, the `ngex-mydatepicker` version.
+Those documents are still valid for, and should work the same as, the `angular-mydatepicker` version.

 ## angular-sources_only